Cisco-Talos/clamav/docs/UserManual/Signatures.md

 - For more information and examples please see <https://bugzilla.clamav.net/show_bug.cgi?id=164>.

+### Byte Compare Subsignatures (clamav-0.101) : <span class="nodecor">`ref_subsig([offset_shift]offset#[options]byte_length#[comparison_symbol]comparison_value)`</span>

+Byte compare subsignatures can be used to evaluate a numeric value at a given offset from the start of another (matched) subsignature within the same logical signature.
+These are executed after all other subsignatures within the logical subsignature are fired, with the exception of PCRE subsignatures.
+They can evaluate offsets only from a single referenced subsignature, and that subsignature must give a valid match for the evaluation to occur.

+- `ref_subsig` is a required field and may refer to any single non-PCRE subsignature within the lsig.
+The byte compare subsig will evaluate if `ref_subsig` matches.
+Multiple referenced subsigs or logic based referencing is not currently supported.

+- `offset_shift` is a required field that can be either `>>` or `<<` where the former denotes a positive offset and the latter denotes a negative offset.
+The offset is calculated from the start of ref_subsigid, which allows for byte extraction before the specified match, after the match, and within the match itself.

+- `offset` is a required field that must be a positive hex or decimal value.
+This will be the number of bytes from the start of the referenced subsig match within the file buffer to begin the comparison

+- `options` are a required field which specify the numeric type and endianess of the extracted byte sequence in that order.
+This field follows the form `[h|d][l|b]`

+  - `h|d` where `h` specifies the byte sequence will be in hex and `d` decimal

+  - `l|b` where `l` specifies the byte sequence will be in little endian order and `b` big endian.

+- `byte_length` is a required field which species the exact number of bytes to extract during the evaluation.
+If any invalid characters are found within the specified length, the evaluation will return a clean finding.

+- `comparison_symbol` is a required field which denotes how to evaluate the extracted byte sequence.
+The supported comparison symbols are `<`, `>`, `=`.

+- `comparison_value` is a required field which must be a numeric hex or decimal value.
+If all other conditions are met, the byte compare subsig will evalutate the extracted byte sequence against this number based on the provided `comparison_symbol`.

 ### PCRE subsignatures (clamav-0.99) : <span class="nodecor">`Trigger/PCRE/[Flags]`</span>

 PCRE subsignatures are used within a logical signature (`.ldb`) to specify regex matches that execute once triggered by a conditional based on preceding subsignatures.
 Signatures using PCRE subsignatures require `Engine:81-255` for backwards-compatibility.